-All costs and financial documentation (e.g. receipts, invoices, quotes) must be approved by your CSC contact in advance of any agreements with vendors or payments made.
+All costs and financial documentation (e.g. receipts, invoices, quotes) must be approved by your ACEF contact in advance of any agreements with vendors or payments made.
 Where receipts or invoices are not written in English, you must provide a translation of the items referenced.
 Without this documentation, you will not receive reimbursement.

 You do not need to submit all payment claims in one go and can submit smaller claims as and when financial documents are approved.
-We advise that you request funds in advance of the delivery of your activity where possible.